13 Mastering the grammar

 Once we have these mappings we can create a new dataset that records this information:

 This new dataset is a result of applying the aesthetic mappings to the original data.
 We can create many different types of plots using this data.
 The scatterplot uses points, but were we instead to draw lines we would get a line plot.
 If we used bars, we’d get a bar plot.
-Neither of those examples makes sense for this data, but we could still draw them (I’ve omitted the legends to save space):
+Neither of those examples makes sense for this data, but we could still draw them (We’ve omitted the legends to save space):

 In ggplot, we can produce many plots that don’t make sense, yet are grammatically valid.
 This is no different than English, where we can create senseless but grammatical sentences like the angry rock barked like a comma.